CAST-Extend/com.castsoftware.aip.datamart/README.md

 rule_name                            | TEXT     | Rule name
-technical_criterion_name             | TEXT     | The Technical Criterion name of the highest contribution weight for this rule is_critical                          | BOOLEAN  | true if at least there is one critical contribution to a technical criterion weight                               | DOUBLE   | Highest weight contribution to the technical criteria weight_architectural_design          | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_changeability                 | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_documentation                 | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_efficiency                    | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_maintainability               | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_programming_practices         | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_robustness                    | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_security                      | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_total_quality_index           | DOUBLE   | Contribution weight of the technical criterion.
-0 if no contribution weight_transferability               | DOUBLE   | Contribution weight of the technical criterion.
+technical_criterion_name             | TEXT     | The Technical Criterion name of the highest contribution weight for this rule is_critical                          | BOOLEAN  | true if at least there is one critical contribution to a technical criterion weight                               | DECIMAL  | Highest weight contribution to the technical criteria weight_architectural_design          | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_changeability                 | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_documentation                 | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_efficiency                    | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_maintainability               | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_programming_practices         | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_robustness                    | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_security                      | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_total_quality_index           | DECIMAL  | Contribution weight of the technical criterion.
+0 if no contribution weight_transferability               | DECIMAL  | Contribution weight of the technical criterion.
 0 if no contribution
 ```
 ### APP_VIOLATIONS_MEASURES
 Violation ratio by application snapshot, by technology, by rule.
 We extract measures for rules that are still active in the latest snapshot of each application.
 If for some reasons a rule has been deactivated or detached for an application, no measure are extracted for this application.